rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 Carol: "Mathematics keeps improving and changing I am sure, everything does"
 Alice: "No, it only grows, it has not changed its mind in over 100 years"

 This is almost an exact copy of a conversation I had with some of my coworkers.
-The immutability analogy I have used before works well here: mathematics is immutable while empirical sciences mutate in-place.
+The immutability analogy I have used before works well here: mathematics is immutable while empirical sciences mutate in-place (some theorist hold this view).
 Bob's argument is partially valid as there is a lot of engineering going into coding and that is likely to keep changing[^eng].
 Also, formal verification has a maintenance cost[^mathcost] making me question how realistic Alice's dream is.
 Can you think about code examples that aged very well?

 [^eng]: E.g. consider performance improvements that can be made to my `partitionEithers`.